 About Long COVID

-Although most people with COVID-19 will get better after a few weeks, some do not fully recover from their illness.
-Post-COVID conditions are health problems that people experience four or more weeks after being infected with the virus that causes COVID-19.
-Symptoms can be new, returning, or ongoing.
-They can last for months or longer.
+While most people with COVID-19 will recover after a few weeks, others may have long-term symptoms or complications.
+Post-COVID conditions are health problems that people experience four or more weeks after having COVID-19.
+These issues can last for months or longer.
 Sometimes the long-term symptoms are severe enough to interfere with daily life.

-Post-COVID conditions are also called long COVID, long-haul COVID, chronic COVID, post-acute COVID, or post-acute sequelae of COVID-19 (PASC).
-While there may be differences and overlap between conditions, many people simply refer to these ongoing health problems as “long COVID.”
+Post-COVID conditions are also called long-haul COVID, chronic COVID, post-acute COVID, or post-acute sequelae of COVID-19 (PASC).
+Many people simply refer to these ongoing health problems as “long COVID.”

 There is still a lot to learn about COVID-19 and long COVID.
 MDH, the Centers for Disease Control and Prevention (CDC), and researchers around the world are working to understand the short- and long-term effects of COVID-19, who is most at risk for developing long COVID, and how to prevent, diagnose, treat, and track post-COVID conditions.